onepanelio/core-docs/docs/reference/serverless-inference/create-with-workflow-task.md

 ---
 title: Create with Workflow Task
 sidebar_label: Create with Workflow Task
-description: Deploy an inference service using a workflow task
+description: Deploy a model using Workflow Tasks
 ---

-In this example, we'll take a pre-existing tensorflow model and modify it to make it deployable.
+In this example, we'll take a pre-existing TensorFlow model and modify it to make it deployable.

 We'll use a workflow to deploy the inference service and, as a bonus, we'll use a transformer to make the input take a base64 image and output a base64 image with the bounding boxes drawn.

 We'll be using [ssd_mobilenet_v2](https://tfhub.dev/tensorflow/ssd_mobilenet_v2/fpnlite_320x320/1), an object detection model trained on COCO dataset with training images scaled to 320x320.